ysachit/CoLab-Pytorch/Getting started with pytorch on CoLab.md

 # Getting started with Pytorch in CoLab

-If you want to use CoLab GPU then you have to enable manually. want to know how check here : https://github.com/ysachit/CoLab-Pytorch/blob/master/Enable%20GPU%20on%20CoLab.md
+If you want to use CoLab GPU then you have to enable manually.
+Want to know how, check here : https://github.com/ysachit/CoLab-Pytorch/blob/master/Enable%20GPU%20on%20CoLab.md

 ## Install Pytorch on CoLab